Majid Naficy: Poetry

-In 1970s he became a revolutionary Marxist and stopped writing poetry because he wanted to change the world not by words but through actions.
-However after the execution of his wife Ezzat Tabaian in Evin Prison on January 7, 1982 poetry returned to him.
-Naficy wrote nine poems in one stroke collectively called "Ezzat Was Executed."
-He wanted to make her alive again, and there was nothing left for him but the creative power of poetry.
+In the 1970s he became a revolutionary Marxist and stopped writing poetry because he wanted to change the world not by words but through actions.
+However after the execution of his wife Ezzat Tabaian in Evin Prison on January 7, 1982, he returned to writing poetry.
+Naficy wrote nine poems about his late wife collectively called "Ezzat Was Executed."

 One and half years later he fled Iran and eventually took refuge in Los Angeles.
-On December 22, 1985, Majid Naficy was surprised by another explosion of poetry which lasted for four months.
-Poetry was pouring out of him day and night.
+On December 22, 1985, Majid Naficy wrote poetry continuously for another four months.
 He gathered 111 of them in his second collection of poems called, "After the Silence."
-Yes, poetry untied his tongue and gave him courage to speak for those who became silenced by firing squads.
+Poetry gave him the courage to speak for those who became silenced by firing squads.

 Except for fewer than ten, all of the poems in this collection were written about the Iranian situation in the past and present.
 It seems that after this collection of poems, the poet gradually comes to terms with his new situation and sees himself as a person living in America.
 He seeks to cherish both his cultural heritage and his new identity.
 In his third collection of poems called Sorrow of the Border published in 1989, the proportion of poems reflecting the new situation has increased drastically.
 In a very long poem dedicated to his newborn son, Azad, he sees his son as his own new roots growing in the second homeland.

 In the next collection, published in 1991, called Poems of Venice, the reader finds different aspects of life at Venice Beach, where Majid lived for seven years.
 A turning-point in this long journey from the realm of self-denial to acceptance and adjustment is when he wrote a long poem on January 12, 1994, called "Ah, Los Angeles".
 It starts with these lines: